SachinMosambe/HR-WORKFORCE-INSIGHT-AN-SQL-AND-POWER-BI-PROJECT/README.md

 What is the tenure distribution for each department?
 Data Source

-hr.csv: The dataset containing employee information like demographics, job details, hire/termination dates, and more.
+Data Analysis HR.csv: The dataset containing employee information like demographics, job details, hire/termination dates, and more.
 Project Files

-hr_analysis.sql: SQL script for data cleaning, transformation, and analysis. hr_dashboard.pbix: Power BI file containing the interactive dashboard visualizing the analysis results.
+Data Analysis HR.sql: SQL script for data cleaning, transformation, and analysis. hr_dashboard.pbix: Power BI file containing the interactive dashboard visualizing the analysis results.
 README.md: This file, providing an overview of the project.
 Getting Started